sfazli96/API-project/README.md

 ## Review Comments and Card
 - Here the user can create a review and see what they rated the specific place from 1-5 star.
 They can also delete their review from their own choice.

+## My Reviews Page
+- Here the user can see all the reviews that they created.
+They can remove there reviews or go to the spot where they made the review.